Dealing with Fear

 I walk into the bathroom, ready and equipped to tackle the cockroach.
 But in a strange twist of fate, I notice he is already dead.
 He has tragically drowned himself in a puddle of water in my shower.

-This brings me to my final revelation on the topic that most of the time, when we find the courage to face our fears, we find ourselves realizing that there actually wasn’t much to be afraid of in the first place.
+This brings me to my final revelation on the topic: most of the time, when we find the courage to face our fears, we find ourselves realizing that there actually wasn’t much to be afraid of in the first place.